snowplow/snowplow-web-data-model/looker/README.md

 The contents of this folder are as follows:

 * This `README.md` file
-* `web-block` with the Looker Block for users on Looker 4
+* `web-block-v2` with the OLD Looker Block for users on Looker 4
 * `web-block-v1` with the Looker Block for users on Looker 3

 ## Copyright and license